arjunkahlon/hyrule-compendium/README.md

 # Hyrule Compendium

-A web application built with HTML, vanilla CSS, and vanilla JavaScript that utilizes data obtained by the Hyrule Compendium API to generate an encyclopedia of the in-game creatures, monsters, materials, equipment, and treasure from The Legend of Zelda: Breath of the Wild.
+A web application built with HTML, vanilla CSS, and vanilla JavaScript that utilizes data obtained by the Hyrule Compendium API to generate an encyclopedia of the creatures, monsters, materials, equipment, and treasure from The Legend of Zelda: Breath of the Wild.

 ## Why I Built This

-I chose this project to improve upon my front-end web development skills, particularly responsive design, DOM manipulation, CSS styling/transitions, and JavaScript data manipulation.
+I chose this project to improve upon my front-end development skills, particularly responsive design, DOM manipulation, CSS styling/transitions, and JavaScript data manipulation.
 As a life-long fan of The Legend of Zelda, I found this project to be a wonderful development experience, as I got to create an interactive and visual display of one of my favorite video games of all time.

 ## Technologies Used
 [Hyrule Compendium API](https://github.com/gadhagod/Hyrule-Compendium-API)